code-supply/deps_nix/README.md

 leverage Nix caching.
 This will mean that you'll have to wait for an initial compilation in your CI system.

-You must disable Rustler's compilation in your release environment as well.
+You must disable Rustler's compilation for all rustler_precompiled dependencies.
-This is done at compile time in the Nix derivation, but your runtime configuration must match this.

 e.g. for explorer, in `config/prod.exs`: